10 common mistakes that could ruin your enrichment analysis

 6. Combining up and down-regulated genes in the same ORA test

-In some articles we’ve read, we noticed that authors didn’t conduct separate ORA tests for up- and down-regulated gene lists, instead opting to submit the combined list for ORA.
-This isn’t necessarily an error, as it tests the hypothesis that some pathways are “dysregulated,” a mix of up- and down-regulated genes, that appear at an elevated rate.
-The combined approach can miss a lot of results as compared to the separate approach.
-According to the results of our example analysis the separate approach identified 355 pathways and the combined approach found only 149, that’s 58% less (see Figure 5).
-The combined approach could uniquely identify some pathways, but this is relatively few.
-In the example dataset, only 2.2% of results were identified exclusively with the combined test.
+In some articles, we noticed that authors didn’t conduct separate ORA tests for up- and down-regulated gene lists, instead opting to submit the combined list for ORA.
+This isn’t necessarily an error, as it tests the hypothesis that some pathways are “dysregulated”; a mix of up- and down-regulated genes which appear at an elevated rate.
+However, this combined approach can miss many enriched gene sets when compared to the separate approach.
+According to the results of our example analysis, the separate approach identified 351 pathways compared to the combined approach that found only 166 (53% fewer; Figure 5).
+The combined approach does uniquely identify some pathways, but this is relatively few.
+In the example dataset, only 2.8% of results were identified exclusively with the combined test.

 The reason behind this is two-fold.
-Firstly, we know that genes in the same pathway are typically correlated with each other (19).
+Firstly, we know that genes in the same pathway are typically correlated with each other23.
 Consider cell cycle genes, or genes responding to pathogens, which are activated in unison to coordinate a complex biological process.
 In a typical differential expression experiment after a stimulus, this results in pathways that are predominantly up or down regulated, but rarely a mix of up and down.
-Due to this phenomenon, the up and down lists each have relatively strong enrichments, but they are diluted when combined (20).
-Based on this, failing to report data of the separate approach could leave you 58% fewer results, and an incomplete picture of what’s happening at the molecular level.
+Due to this phenomenon, the up and down lists each have relatively strong enrichments, but they are diluted when combined24.
+Based on this, failing to report data using the separate approach could result in 53% fewer identified gene sets, and an incomplete picture of what’s happening at the molecular level.

 Figure 5.
 Combining up and downregulated genes into one ORA test yields far fewer results.